janKekanSan/jankekansan.github.io/pages/lipu/what-is-toki-pona-lili.md

 ---

-Toki Pona has about a hundred-twenty or a hundred-thirty words, depending on who you ask.
+Toki Pona has 120 to 130 words, depending on who you ask.

 This works because its words are broad, like "bird" or "tool", rather than specific like "sparrow" or "jackhammer"